frederic-perez/AmE-dictionary/data/dictionary.md

 __boloney__ Baloney.
 __bolony__
 __Bolshevik__
+__bolshie__ _adj_ (bolshy) [:scroll: Abbreviation of Bolshevik (a person with radical views), from Russian Bolshevik, from bolshe (greater), referring to the faction of the Russian Social Democratic party that seized power in the October Revolution of 1917.
+Ultimately from the Indo-European root bel- (strong), which also gave us debility and Bolshoi Theatre (literally, Great Theater).] __1__ Difficult to manage; rebellious __2__ (Government, Politics & Diplomacy) Politically radical or left-wing. _Syn_ Bolshevik, bolshy, Marxist, red
 __bolster<sup>1</sup>__ _n_ A long, thick pillow that is placed under other pillows for support. _Syn_ pillow, cushion, pad, support, rest
 __bolster<sup>2</sup>__ _v_ :nine::m: (bolstered) Support or strengthen. _The fall in interest rates is starting to bolster confidence._ _Syn_ strengthen, support, reinforce :es: reforzar
 __bolt__ _v_ :three::hammer: (bolted) _The windows were closed and bolted._ _Bolted onto the ISS._